Clientbook Blog

 Next, if you've done a good job clienteling and collecting information about your buyer, you'll be able to personalize their experience the next time they come in and even predict their future purchases.

-For example, let's say you own a furniture store and a buyer purchases a dresser from you.
-Then, a few weeks later, you get the matching set of nightstands into your store.
+For example, let's say you own a jewelry store and a buyer purchases a pearl necklace from you.
+Then, a few weeks later, you get the matching set of earrings into your store.
 Because you have data on that buyer's initial purchase, you can reach out with a personalized offer for the matching piece.

 Shoppers are far more likely to respond to personalized offers like these rather than generic promotional emails or messages.
 Data from Epsilon finds that 80% of today's consumers are more likely to make a purchase when brands offer personalized experiences.